Otis0620/ts-jest-starter/README.md

 # How to use

-Simply clone or fork this repo and start testing your typescript code using jest.
+Simply clone or fork this repo and start testing your typescript code using jest

 # Setup